Kelsea Ballerini Drops Jaws In Animal Print Bathing Suit, Cowboy Hat & Boots

 Kelsea Ballerini took to her Instagram account to flaunt her insane figure in a racy cow-print bathing suit, much to the delight of her over 2.2 million followers.
-The singer star left little to the imagination while showing off her country roots.
+The singer left little to the imagination while showing off her country roots.

 Kelsea stunned in the racy pic as she opted for the one-piece suit, which boasted thin straps that flaunted her toned arms and shoulders.
 The garment also included a square neckline that put her abundant cleavage on full display.